nelsonic1/databases-up-and-running/Relational/MySQL/README.md

-### Accessing the Container through an External Application (Workbench/Data Grip, etc)
+### Accessing the Container Through an External Application

 You can access the database in the docker container from a client on your local machine such as MySQLWorkbench or Data Grip, etc by specifying the host as `0.0.0.0` and port as `3306`